Energy in Qatar

-Energy in Qatar describes energy production, consumption, and policies of the State of Qatar.
-The International Monetary Fund ranked Qatar as having the fifth highest GDP per capita in 2016 with a 60,787 USD per capita nominal GDP over a population of 2.421 million inhabitants.
 In 2014, oil and natural gas production made up 51.1% of Qatar's nominal GDP.
-Thus, Qatar has a worldwide high ranking of per capita GDP due to its significance production and exports in both crude oil and natural gas in proportion to its relatively small population.

 Qatar was a member of the Organization of the Petroleum Exporting Countries (OPEC) until their departure on January 1, 2019 due to a desire to increase autonomy from neighbors in the Persian Gulf following poor relations.
 Since 2007, natural gas production in Qatar has significantly increased and is the primary fuel chosen for energy consumption within Qatar.
 In 2014, Qatar ranked as the fourth highest natural gas producer worldwide.
 Qatar's energy consumption in 2016 was 34.00 billion kilowatt-hours (kWh), which is an average of 15,056 kWh per capita.

 Crude oil

 Qatar's exploration of the oil market began around 1923, when its own pearl diving market took a hit with the entry of Japan's cultivated pearls into the market.
 Qatar's first oil discovery was made in late 1930s with oil deposits found in Dukhan field.
 Since then, Qatar claims to have 1.5% of global oil reserves, while producing 2% of the global oil economy.